Megan L. Mittelstadt, Ph.D. Director

 Meg Mittelstadt is the Director of the Center for Teaching and Learning, where she leads university efforts associated with educational development of faculty and graduate teaching assistants, learning technologies, classroom support and learning spaces, media and production services, and the scholarship of teaching and learning.
 She coordinates a wide variety of programs and activities aimed at supporting and promoting excellence in teaching and learning in support of the instructional mission of the University of Georgia.

 Prior to joining the Center for Teaching and Learning in February 2017, Meg was the Director of Training and Education for the Landry Cancer Biology Consortium at Harvard University and a Lecturer of Genetics at Harvard Medical School.
 Meg is an alumna of the University of South Carolina, where she completed a B.S. in Biology and a Ph.D. in Molecular, Cellular, and Developmental Biology.
 Following her Ph.D., she performed postdoctoral research in epigenetics and gene-environment interactions at the University of Texas MD Anderson Cancer Center and Texas A&M Health Science Center.

-Outside of the CTL, Meg enjoys trying new restaurants, road trips, binge watching shows on Netflix, and spending time outside with husband Nick, son Andrew, and their golden retriever Rutledge.
+Outside of the CTL, Meg enjoys trying new restaurants, road trips, and binge watching shows on Netflix (especially period dramas); and spending time outside with husband Nick, son Andrew, and their golden retriever Rutledge.